snoopryan123/academic-kickstart/content/home/experience.md

   date_end = "2019-08-09"
   weight = 2
   description = """
-* Led a group of undergraduates in RIPS (Research in Industrial Projects for Students) at NUS (National University of Singapore)
+* Led a group of undergraduates in RIPS ([Research in Industrial Projects for Students](https://www.ipam.ucla.edu/programs/student-research-programs/research-in-industrial-projects-for-students-rips-2019-singapore/)) at NUS ([National University of Singapore](https://ims.nus.edu.sg))
-* Sponsored by Nvidia, my project was entitled “Exploring a Type-Theoretic Environment for Python”
+* Sponsored by [Nvidia](https://www.nvidia.com/en-us/), my project was entitled “Exploring a Type-Theoretic Environment for Python”
-* Type theory is an alternative to Set Theory, and it is easier for a computer to check type-theoretic proofs
+* [Type theory](https://en.wikipedia.org/wiki/Type_theory) is an alternative to [Set Theory](https://en.wikipedia.org/wiki/Set_theory), and it is easier for a computer to check type-theoretic proofs
-* Current type-theoretic theorem provers like Coq are robust, but have a steep learning curve and are difficult to use, so Nvidia wanted us to explore creating a type-theoretic theorem proving environment in Python, with emphasis on ease-of-use and ability to link to Nvidia’s ML and AI algorithms
+* Current type-theoretic theorem provers like [Coq](https://coq.inria.fr) are robust, but have a steep learning curve and are difficult to use, so Nvidia wanted us to explore creating a type-theoretic theorem proving environment in Python, with emphasis on ease-of-use and ability to link to Nvidia’s ML and AI algorithms
 * Learned about type theory, building a theorem prover, Coq, how to work on math in a team, how to write an extensive math report, and how to give a mathematics talk
-* Will give a poster presentation at the Joint Math Meetings (JMM) in Denver in January 2020
+* Will give a poster presentation at JMM ([Joint Math Meetings](http://jointmathematicsmeetings.org)) in Denver in January 2020
   """